jacobian/djangobook.com/chapter02.rst

 updated.
 It's quite slick.

-Finally, if you use Django development version, you should know how to figure out which version of trunk you're running.
+Finally, if you use Django development version, you should know how to figure out which version of Django you're running.
 Knowing your version number is important if you ever need to reach out to the community for help, or if you submit improvements to the framework.
 In these cases, you should tell people the revision, also known as a "changeset," that you're using.
-To find out your HEAD changeset, type "git log -1" from within the ``django`` directory, and look for the identifier after "commit".
+To find out your current changeset, type "git log -1" from within the ``django`` directory, and look for the identifier after "commit".
 This number changes each time Django is changed, whether through a bug fix, feature addition, documentation